Contrerasv742/Config/README.md

 ## ZSH
 Allows for autocompletion and history, greatly increasing workflow.

+## WezTerm
+Easy to use on windows and customizable.
+Helps remove key binding conflicts from the base Windows terminal emulator.

 # TODO
     - Add question to ask whether the OS is Windows or Linux